-We offer some excellent carrier oil blends in our selection, including the popular Near Perfection Carrier Oil Blend, that contains a mixture of almond, jojoba, avocado and tamanu oilsogether these oils create a formula that’s great for reducing the appearance of skin imperfections.
-Another popular blend from our store is the Younger Glo Carrier Oil Blend, which blends sunflower, sesame seed, camellia seed, rosehip and argan oils, which can help soften fine lines and wrinkles.
+We offer some excellent carrier oil blends in our selection, including the popular Near Perfection Carrier Oil Blend, that contains a mixture of almond, jojoba, avocado, and tamanu oils.
+Together these oils create a formula that’s great for reducing the appearance of skin imperfections.
+Another popular blend from our store is the Younger Glo Carrier Oil Blend, which blends sunflower, sesame seed, camellia seed, rosehip, and argan oils, which can help soften fine lines and wrinkles.

 Getting the Recipe Right

 If you intend to use these carriers in your favorite essential oil recipes and mixes, we recommend looking at the process like you would look at baking a cake—making small adjustments to the amount and type of oils used can change the result drastically.